SAME DAY DISPATCH AND FREE SHIPPING ON ORDERS $99+ USD

 When does squirting happen?

 Squirting happens when there is a build up of pressure against the urethral sponge.
 This can occur from clitoral and G-spot stimulation, as these areas press up against the urethra when aroused (yes, the clitoris grows in size and becomes erect when aroused — more on this, here).
-Squirting may happen during fingering, penetrative sex, G-spot stimulation, a blended orgasm, or even while using your Empress 2.
+Squirting may happen during fingering, penetrative sex, G-spot stimulation, a blended orgasm, or even while using your Empress Tidal.

 Just because you’ve squirted once or twice, doesn’t mean you’ll do it every time.
 Some people go through periods in their life, or partners, where squirting comes quite naturally, and other times it just won’t be part of their sex life.